JubaerHossain/file-picker/README.md

 # Jubaer File Picker Plugin

-The Jubaer Image Picker Plugin is a jQuery plugin that provides an easy-to-use interface for selecting and previewing image and video files.
-It allows users to add multiple file input fields dynamically and provides image previews for image files and video players for video files.
+The Jubaer File Picker Plugin is a jQuery plugin that provides an easy-to-use interface for selecting and previewing image, video and audio files.
+It allows users to add multiple file input fields dynamically and provides image previews for image files and video players for video files also audio players for audio files.

 ## Features

 - Add multiple file input fields dynamically.
 - Display image previews for image files.
 - Load video players for video files.
+- Load audio players for audio files.
 - Customize placeholder images and file input fields.
 - Direct upload support for files.
 - Callback functions for adding/removing rows and handling errors.